 My interest in photography began seven years ago when I got my first DSLR camera.
 It was a Nikon D90 which I got as a gift from my lovely father.
 I’m a very lucky girl.
 It was an amazing gift but the only condition was that I had to take 200 different images every month.
 We are still laughing that I only have the blog because I have to shoot 200 pictures every month.

 I started to shoot images again when I started my food blog.
-At the beginning the images were just awful!
-After finishing my Bachelor’s degree in law two years ago I got accepted to a Master’s programme and decided to carry on with my studies.
+In the beginning, the images were just awful!
+After finishing my Bachelor’s degree in law two years ago I got accepted to a Master’s program and decided to carry on with my studies.
 But then came summer and I had a spontaneous idea to go backpacking.
 At first, I thought about all the different opportunities but then I figured that Australia is the most reasonable destination.

 Beetroot is one of the best ingredients you can find with affordable prices ?
 The benefits for this amazing vegetable are endless!
 If you don’t like it, then hide it into your hummus ? and then try to say no to this color power ?
 Do you like beetroot? ? – – – #beetroothummus #beetrootpower #beetroot #foodshare #foodlovers #veganeats #paleolifestyle #paleolife #paleoliving #paleorecipes #buzzfeast #foodstyling #fitnessfood #foodoftheday #rawvegan #healthymeal #healthytreat #healthyfoodshare #foodoftheday #foodforfoodies #beautifulcuisines # #igfoodie #healthylauracom